Updated: June 11, 2021 Reviewed by Adel Karsou, clinical lab scientist

 Orange Blossom Family Health

 Orange Blossom Family Health provides primary and preventative medical services with an on-site laboratory and pharmacy services.
 This low-cost clinic provides free rapid HIV testing, as well as testing for chlamydia, gonorrhea, and syphilis.
-It is open on weekdays from 8:00 a.m. until 5:00 p.m., and patients are accepted on a walk-in basis.
-Patients may also call the clinic to schedule an appointment for faster service.
+Patients are accepted on a walk-in basis, ormay call the clinic to schedule an appointment for faster service.
 Health insurance is accepted, and a sliding fee schedule is offered to those without insurance.
+The clinic is open Monday – Friday, 8 a.m. – 5 p.m.

 232 N. Orange Blossom Tr.
 Orlando, FL 32805 407-428-5751 Obfh.org